spruteanu/scrambler/docs/Design.md

 DataScrambler uses Groovy as a mechanism to define generation rules easier.
 Also, Groovy offers a possibility to create DSL, so, on top of DataScrambler API an according data generation DSL is created.

-DataScrambler is created using Groovy metaclass DSL capabilities and mixin declarations (see [Groovy dynamic stateless mixins](https://groovyland.wordpress.com/2008/06/07/groovy-dynamic-stateless-mixins/) for example)
+DataScrambler is implemented using Groovy metaclass DSL capabilities and mixin declarations (see [Groovy dynamic stateless mixins](https://groovyland.wordpress.com/2008/06/07/groovy-dynamic-stateless-mixins/) for example)
 Scrambler generation facades' methods are added dynamically to groovy expando metaclass in ``org.prismus.scrambler.value.GroovyValueDefinition`` static block.